CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 matter power spectra to calculate shear, count and cross-correlation angular power spectra internally.

-The `example external CMB likelihood <https://github.com/CobayaSampler/planck_lensing_external>`_ is a complete example of how to make a new likelihood class in an external Oython package.
+The `example external CMB likelihood <https://github.com/CobayaSampler/planck_lensing_external>`_ is a complete example of how to make a new likelihood class in an external Python package.